Adoptable Cats

 Young DSH Tabby, Male

-Timmy and his sister Tory are barn cats who were shy, yet so sweet.
-Timmy was a courageous and curious guy since his arrival and never shies away from a good butt scratch.
+Timmy has been a courageous and curious barn cat since his arrival and never shies away from a good butt scratch.

 Tim is initially wary to approach or be approached by strangers, but once he feels acquainted he likes to sniff, rub and play with people.
 He’s a petite guy, but he is REALLY motivated by food and will eat his weight if allowed.
 Treats are his specialty and his dream is to get to taste all kind of flavors.